 phone must be at least 75% similar for two records to be a potential match.
 See Defining the Blocking Model.

-From the blocking model, Tamr generates an initial set of record pairs that pass the filter.
-A curator evaluates a random sample of the pairs and labels them as being either a match or no-match.
-This labeling effort provides additional input for the Tamr matching model to use in finding similarities between records.
-See Generating Record Pairs.
+From the blocking model, Tamr Core generates an initial set of pairs that pass the filter.
+A verifier or curator evaluates a random sample of the pairs and labels them as being either a Match or No Match.
+This labeling effort provides additional input for the machine learning model to use in finding similarities between records.
+See Training Initial Pairs.

-After a curator provides the initial training sample and updates the model with this feedback, the machine learning model generates additional sets of record pairs that include a match or no-match suggestion and a level of confidence for that suggestion.
-Curators assign these record pairs to reviewers so that they can contribute their expertise in identifying correct and incorrect matches and correct and incorrect no-matches.
-Curators then validate the work of the reviewers and accept or reject their input.
-See Curating and Reviewing Record Pairs.
+After a curator provides the initial training sample and updates the model with this feedback, the machine learning model generates additional sets of pairs that include a match or no match suggestion and a level of confidence for that suggestion.
+Curators or verifiers assign these pairs to reviewers so that they can contribute their expertise in identifying correct and incorrect matching pairs and correct and incorrect non-matching pairs.
+Curators and verifiers then validate the work of the reviewers and accept or reject their input.
+See Curating Pairs (curators) and Viewing and Verifying Pairs (verifiers).

-Because more than two records can refer to the same real-world entity, the next step in a mastering project uses all of the input about what makes a pair of records match or not to find and cluster all matching records together.
-See Curating and Reviewing Record Clusters.
+Because more than two records can refer to the same real-world entity, the next stage in a mastering project uses all of the input about pairs and record groups to cluster all matching records together.
+See Working with Clusters.

 The clustering process: